SamBenton1/Planning-Applications/README.md

 <img src="MD_images/example_concat.PNG">

+Note: When the spreadsheet is produced the cells are not automatically resized, hence the whole concatenated text may not be visible.
+The cells have to be resized manually by the user.

 ##### Settings *(New)*
 As of the most recent update, the settings for the application should no longer be edited directly from the